 - In order to apply for certification as a Master Qualifier, each applicant must have a minimum of 3 years of verifiable LP gas experience or hold a professional certification by an LP gas manufacturer as adopted by the department rule immediately preceding submission of the application.

-- The state will accept the completion of RVTI Level 1 through Level 2 training or NRVTA’s Registered / Advanced / Master RV Service Technician training, as the professional certification.
+- The state will accept the certificate of completion of RVTI Level 1 through Level 2 training, NRVTA’s Registered / Advanced / Master RV Service Technician training OR RV Tech Training Center as the professional certification.

 - Verifiable work experience shall include work with a liquified petroleum gas company where the applicant performed activities that fall within one or more of the following areas: